simonmichael/hledger/doc/SPEC-finalising.md

   inferred from cost basis.

 - **acostbasis** — lot cost basis (`{$50}` or `{2024-01-15, "lot1", $50}`).
-  Sources: parsed from journal, inferred from transacted cost on lotful postings.
+  Sources: parsed from journal (explicit `{}` required for lot tracking).
   Used by lot posting classification and lot calculation.

-These two fields are sometimes both present on the same amount (both explicit, or one or both inferred).
+These two fields are sometimes both present on the same amount (both explicit, or one inferred).
-Earlier pipeline steps (`journalInferCostBasis`, `journalInferPostingsTransactedCost`, `transactionInferBalancingCosts`) may infer one from the other, so in later steps you cannot assume that the presence of `acost` means the user wrote `@ $X`.
+`journalInferPostingsTransactedCost` and `transactionInferBalancingCosts` may infer `acost` from `acostbasis` or from counterpostings, so in later steps you cannot assume that the presence of `acost` means the user wrote `@ $X`.

 ## Key fields on Posting